trento-project/docs/guides/manual-installation.md

 1. Install trento-web on docker

-    Be sure to change the `ADMIN_USERNAME` and `ADMIN_PASSWORD`, these are the credentials that will be required to login to the trento-web UI.
+    Be sure to change the `ADMIN_USER` and `ADMIN_PASSWORD`, these are the credentials that will be required to login to the trento-web UI.
     Depending on how you intend to connect to the console, a working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS otherwise, websockets will fail to connect, causing no real-time updates on the UI.

     > **Note:** Add `CHARTS_ENABLED=false` if Prometheus is not installed or you don't want to use the charts feature of Trento.